| | |

 • Assemble melon pan: Divide the cookie dough into 8 pieces.
 Roll each out into a flat disk shape.
 Place one bread dough ball in the center of one disk.
 Wrap the cookie dough around the bread dough so that it covers most of the surface.
 Repeat with remaining dough.

-• Create melon pattern: To make the "melon" pattern on the breads, make 3-4 shallow cuts across the top of the cookie dough, then make 3-4 more cuts in the opposite direction to create the melon pattern.
+• Create melon pattern: To make the "melon" pattern on the breads, make 3-4 shallow cuts across the top of the cookie dough (don't cut all the way through the cookie dough), then make 3-4 more cuts in the opposite direction to create the melon pattern.
 At this point you can also roll the cookie part in some sugar (preferably coarse sugar) for a crunchier top.

 • 2nd proof: Place the buns on a lined baking sheet and loosely cover with plastic wrap or a tea towel.
 Place in a warm environment and let rise for about 20 minutes.
 It should increase in size during this second proof.